Tour Description

 Apr, 24

 Journey to Şanlıurfa & Göbeklitepe Exploration Early Morning: Start your day early with a serene dawn moment and a light breakfast featuring local grains and cereals.
 Flight to Şanlıurfa: Board your flight to Şanlıurfa, the ancient city known as the “City of Prophets.”
 Lunch in Şanlıurfa: Enjoy a traditional lunch at a local restaurant, where your local guide will join the group and introduce the cultural richness of the region.
 Guided Visit to Göbeklitepe: Explore Göbeklitepe, the world’s oldest known temple complex, dating back over 12,000 years to the end of the Pleistocene Epoch.
 This extraordinary archaeological site consists of massive circular enclosures with T-shaped limestone pillars carved with animal motifs and anthropomorphic figures, believed to have served ritualistic purposes for early hunter-gatherer communities.
 Led by the late Professor Dr. Klaus Schmidt, excavations at the site revealed early agricultural activity, including remnants of lentils, barley, chickpeas, and the world’s oldest wheat: single-grain red wheat from nearby Karacadağ.
 Evidence of fermentation practices in large stone vats suggests early brewing or food processing techniques.
 Sanlıurfa Archaeology and Mosaic Museums: Visit two of Türkiye’s most significant museums.
 The Archaeology Museum features Neolithic artifacts, including those from Göbeklitepe, while the Edessa Mosaic Museum showcases intricate Roman-era mosaics uncovered in the region.
 Evening – Historical Walk in the Old City: Stroll through the historical heart of Şanlıurfa, exploring the labyrinthine Hans (caravanserais), vibrant bazaars, and the sacred Balıklıgöl (Pool of Sacred Fish), a site deeply rooted in Abrahamic traditions.
-Dinner – Cevahir Han Restaurant: Conclude the day with a delicious regional dinner in a beautifully restored historical building.
 Overnight – Babil Antique Hotel: Stay at the charming Babil Antique Hotel in the city center, offering authentic atmosphere and comfort.

 Day 3